-However, there are some side effects associated with whey protein, particularly on kidney and liver function and for those with sensitivities and allergies to dairy.
+However, there may be some side effects associated with whey protein, particularly on kidney and liver function and for those with sensitivities and allergies to dairy.

 Benefits and Risks of Casein Protein

 When it comes to the effectiveness of casein vs whey protein, one study showed that casein did not have any noticeable differences on body composition, strength, and power and agility compared to whey.

 Casein has a few flaws as a protein source too.
 One study found that it promotes the growth of prostate cancer cells.
 And since it’s milk-based, it’s not a good choice if you’re sensitive to dairy.